-If you’re on a family day out (and a huge fan of lego), pay a visit to Legoland Windsor.
+If you’re on a family day out (and a huge fan of Lego), pay a visit to Legoland Windsor.
 With theme rides and fun for everyone, it’ll be smiles all round.

-There are so many day trips to be had, you’re spoilt for choice!
+With so many day trips to be had, you’re spoilt for choice!
 Take a look at more beautiful day trips from London to bring your summer to life.

 Don’t forget to tag us in your adventures @goldentoursuk!

 - Everything you need to know about King Charles’s coronation